AMLResearchProject/all-classifiers-2019/Python/_Keras/AllCNN/Paper_1/ALL_IDB2/Non_Augmented/README.md

 # Results on ALL-IDB (Images)

-In the paper the authors got 96.43% using a Matlab classifier.
-This network got around 93% accuracy so improvements should be made.
+In the paper the authors got 96.43% using a Matlab classifier, however their results were from a different dataset.
+This network on the ALL_IDB2 dataset got around 96% accuracy.

 ## Training Results